 The last event of the year sees our students compete in the school athletics day.
 The events are long jump, high jump, shot put, discus, sprints and the 1200 metre race.
 Students who place highly are able to pick three specialist areas to compete in at the South Zone Athletic Sports in the hope of qualifying through to the Canterbury event which is currently held in Ashburton.

-Students also have the opportunity to represent our school in the Canterbury Triathlon, and Rhythmic and Artistic Gymnastics.
+Students also have the opportunity to represent our school in the Canterbury Triathlon.

-The school also has a Year 7/8 team who plays in the Friday night water polo competition at Jellie Park.
+The school also has some teams who play in the Friday night water polo competition at Jellie Park.

 We are also fortunate to receive specialist Sport Canterbury Programmes.
 This involves specialist sports coaches coming to our school and running coaching clinics for blocks of 4-6 weeks.
 These range from Touch Canterbury, Tennis in Schools programme, Golf in Schools, lawn bowls, softball and many others.